anarion80/sweep_qmk/README.md

 ===============================================

 This is a 34-key layout I created and use on my Ferris Sweek keyboard.
 It is heavilly based on the work of ![Ben Vallack](https://github.com/benvallack).
-Currently the keyboard has 4 layouts:
+Currently the keyboard has 4 layers:
 * Layer 1 (Base layer, letters)
 * Layer 2 (Navigation)
 * Layer 3 (Symbols)